 Estonia is among other things known for its forests (they make up almost half of the territory) and for being the only country in Europe with almost total 4G network coverage.
 Estonia provides high-level and internationally recognized education, and many universities in the country offer degree programs in English.

-The Sound and Visual Technology programme gives you the opportunity to study two of the most engaging and rapidly developing fields in the arts and culture.
-You will choo
+The Sound and Visual Technology program gives you the opportunity to study two of the most engaging and rapidly developing fields in the arts and culture.
+You will choose

 The Sound and Visual Technology programme gives you the opportunity to study two of the most engaging and rapidly developing fields in the arts and culture.
 You will choose either sound or visual technology as your main specialty, but you will also gain an in-depth working knowledge of the other field.